sofiawallq/vintage-corner/README.md

 ### Bugs

-- Success toast show up with cart items when you log in

-- Problem with storing the shopping cart when you log in during a shopping session, the cart gets emptied and I would have probably figured it out
+- There are still some issues with storing the content of the shopping cart when you log in/log out during a shopping session, the cart gets emptied and I know the issue is regarding how the data is stored in the session, but I have to save that issue for the future.

 - For some reason my Toast message for when an item in the shopping cart is removed doesn't work and even though I've tried time and time again to fix it, I haven't been able to solve it.